 Instructions

-- In a separate bowl, combine the remaining 250 ml of whipping cream, sugar, and vanilla extract.
-Whip until soft peaks form.
+- In a separate bowl, whip 1 cup (250 ml) of heavy whipping cream with the sugar and vanilla until soft peaks form.

-- Gently fold the mascarpone mixture into the whipped cream until well combined.
-This creates a light and airy filling for your tiramisu.
+- Gently fold the mascarpone mixture into the whipped cream until fully combined.

-- Repeat the layers with the remaining ladyfingers and mascarpone mixture.
+- Repeat with a second layer of dipped lady fingers and the remaining mascarpone mixture.

 Notes